Leggett's theorem without inequalities

 where $0<\eta\leq1$.
 These theories allow for arbitrary correlations and (collectively) for arbitrary non-flat marginals.\footnote{The hidden variables correspond to pairs of density matrices $\eta\mu+(1-\eta)\iden$ and $\eta\nu+(1-\eta)\iden$.}

-Thus, Leggett's theorem and its modifications by Branciard {\em et al}. are formulated in $2\times 2$ dimensions and show that hidden variables models making non-trivial predictions of a certain kind (pure marginals or pure to degree $\eta$) for the singlet or any sufficiently entangled state and satisfying both PI and CPI will be incompatible with the predictions of quantum mechanics.
+Thus, Branciard {\em et al}.'s versions of Leggett's theorem are formulated in $2\times 2$ dimensions and show that hidden variables models making non-trivial predictions of a certain kind (pure marginals or pure to degree $\eta$) for the singlet or any sufficiently entangled state and satisfying both PI and CPI will be incompatible with the predictions of quantum mechanics.
 The incompatibility is shown by means of Leggett's inequalities, which lead to direct experimental tests.
 Our theorem is formulated in $3\times 3$ dimensions and shows that any hidden variables model making non-trivial predictions for the singlet state (including models with flat marginals) and satisfying both PI and CPI will be incompatible with the predictions of quantum mechanics.
 The incompatibility does not rely on inequalities.
 The analogy is like that between Bell's original proof of non-locality and those without inequalities by Stairs and others.

 If one compares the two theorems (apart from the difference in the dimension of the Hilbert space), the main novelty in our theorem is that it imposes no restriction at all on the form of the marginals.
 By the same token, however, since the non-triviality assumption is no longer quantified, we lose the possibility of a direct quantitative discrimination between quantum mechanics and hidden variables theories.